Dangerous driving

-In United Kingdom law, dangerous driving is a statutory offence.
+In United Kingdom law, dangerous driving is a statutory offence related to aggressive driving.
 It is also a term of art used in the definition of the offence of causing death by dangerous driving.
 It replaces the former offence of reckless driving.
 Canada's Criminal Code has equivalent provisions covering dangerous driving (see "Canada" section below).

-England and Wales and Scotland
+England, Wales and Scotland

 Statute

 This offence is created by section 2 of the Road Traffic Act 1988 (as substituted by section 1 of the Road Traffic Act 1991):